Crimes Act 1900: Other provisions

 The criminal offence of sexual assault is located in Division 10, which includes the definition of "sexual intercourse"; consent in relation to sexual assault offences; the elements of the offence of sexual assault; aggravated sexual assault; aggravated sexual assault in company; and assault with intent to have intercourse;

 Amendments

 After the death of Thomas Kelly in 2012, NSW Parliament introduced the "one-punch-law".
 This law mandates a minimum sentence of 8 years to the maximum sentence of 25 years for assault causing death in intoxicated (alcohol/drug) conditions. and maximum sentence of 20 years for assault causing death without intoxicated conditions.
 There is also no requirement to prove the assailant knew the punch would be fatal.

 In November 2021, "Zoe's Law" was passed within NSW under the Crimes Act 1900.
-In 2019, all abortion offences were repealed from the Crimes Act 1900 - but when a fetus is lost as a result of a wide range of criminal acts (such as dangerous driving or grievous bodily harm).
+This amendment criminalises criminal acts that cause a foetus to be lost as a result of a wide range of criminal acts (such as dangerous driving or grievous bodily harm).